Utah Residency Requirements

 The state of Utah has unique residency requirements for people who wish to terminate their marriage.
-You must meet these state-specific requirements prior to filing with your local county court.
-The Utah residency requirements are as follows:
+You must meet these state-specific requirements prior to filing with

 The court may decree a dissolution of the marriage contract between the petitioner and respondent where the petitioner or respondent has been an actual and bona fide resident for 3 months of this state and of the county where the action is brought.
-This also applys to members of the armed forces of the United States who are not legal residents of this state, where the petitioner has been stationed in this state under military orders.
+This also applies to members of the armed forces of the United States who are not legal residents of this state, where the petitioner has been stationed in this state under military orders.

 Unless the court, for good cause shown and set forth in the findings, otherwise orders, no hearing for decree of divorce shall be held by the court until 90 days shall have elapsed from the filing of the complaint, provided the court may make such interim orders as may be just and equitable.